islamCodehood/larnaca-places/README.md

   - Download a compressed version from [here](https://github.com/Islam888/larnaca-places/archive/master.zip).
   - Decompress the app.
   - In your terminale locate the app directory and run `npm install`.
+  - To run development mood:
-  - After finishing run `npm start`.
+    1. After finishing run `npm start`.
-  - A browser tab will open at a localhost port 3000.
+    2. A browser tab will open at a localhost port 3000.
+  - To run production mood:
+    1. run `npm run build`.
+    2. Then to serve it with a static server run `npm install -g serve`.
+    3. Then run `serve -s build`.

 ## License